 Saying Farewell to an Old Friend

-It is hard to believe the Carnival Imagination and her slightly newer sister, the Carnival Inspiration, will no longer be regular visitors at Long Beach’s cruise terminal but then who would have imagined a year ago the world of cruising would be where it is now.
+It is hard to believe the Carnival Imagination and her slightly newer sister, the Carnival Inspiration, will no longer be regular visitors at Long Beach’s cruise terminal.
+However, who would have imagined a year ago the world of cruising would be where it is now?

-The Imagination and the Inspiration are scheduled to be replaced by the soon to be rebuilt Carnival Radiance (former Carnival Victory), which is still sitting partially stripped at a Spanish shipyard.
+The Imagination and the Inspiration are scheduled to be replaced by the soon-to-be rebuilt Carnival Radiance (former Carnival Victory), which is still partially stripped at a Spanish shipyard.

 History: How Carnival Inspiration Changed The Game

 She was more a player than a game-changer.
-Her sister Fantasy was the real game-changer, introducing no less than eight ships that featured spectacular atriums to the Carnival fold.
+Her sister Fantasy was the real game-changer, introducing eight ships featuring spectacular atriums to the Carnival fold.

 Fun Facts About The Carnival Inspiration

 - Christened by Jodi Dickinson, the now ex-wife of former Carnival CEO Bob Dickinson.

 - Imagination was the first Carnival Cruise Line ship to offer a 24-hour pizzeria.